 In May 2013, NoToDogMeat took a short film on the dog meat trade to the Cannes Film Festival (Marche du Film) using footage of cruelty gathered by long-term activist Kyenan Kum from IAKA.
-It was the first time ever the dog and cat meat trade has been truly exposed on such a world scale!
-Since then many more videos have been made to show the horrors that the dogs and cats are subjected to and was on mainstream media in October 2014 when Channel 4 broadcast their Unreported World documentary Vietnam’s Dog Snatchers.
+It was the first time ever the dog and cat meat trade had been exposed on such an international platform!
+Since then more videos have been made to show the horrors that dogs and cats are subjected to and was on mainstream media in October 2014 when Channel 4 broadcast their Unreported World documentary Vietnam’s Dog Snatchers.

 NoToDogMeat now has thousands of active supporters around the globe.
 Each and every one is invited to play a part in changing history, share skills and contribute to making a difference.
 No action is too small!

 NoToDogMeat encourages active campaigning from all members and supporters.
 We pay tribute to the work of other groups - yet after 30 years campaigning with little effect we believe it is time to change approach.
 Being part of a global movement means every chapter can act autonomously in its events organising and campaigning activities, supported by our London team of volunteers and can access to regularly updated free material available for download from this site.
 All donations go directly to the registered charity and are carefully spent, with only a small portion spent on running costs.

 If you would like know more about to NoToDogMeat or join us, please send us an email via the contact form or call us on + 44 207 873 2250.
 You can also reach us on Skype: NoToDogMeat.
 Petition sheets, donation cheques and correspondence can be sent to our registered address : NoToDogMeat.17 Cavendish Square, London W1G 0PH UK.